jareelireri-ops/Imani360/README.md

 ## Users
 -Church members seeking digital access to church services and communication

--Church administrators and leaders managing announcements, events, and engagement
+-Church administrators and leaders managing announcements, accounts, events, and engagement

 -Congregations needing a unified digital fellowship experience
 ---

 ## ## Benefits of the project
 -Centralized church communication in one platform
-- Improved member participation and engagement
+- Improves member participation and engagement
 - Secure and private communication channels
-- Reduced reliance on fragmented tools (texts, social media, paper)
+- Reduced reliance on (texts, social media, paper)
 - Stronger sense of fellowship and community

 ---